 All fire restrictions/prohibitions will be publicly notified in the local papers, i.e. The Press, The Star, Akaroa Mail and Bay Harbour News.

-Outdoor burning within a one km safety margin of DOC land is not permitted all year round without a Fire Permit from DOC conservancy office.
+Outdoor burning within a one km safety margin of DOC land is not permitted all year round without a Fire Permit from DOC (external link) conservancy office.